 Slife and Williams (1995) have tried to answer these two questions:

-• We need to try at least to strive for scientific methods because we need a rigorous discipline.
-If we abandon our search for unified methods, we’ll lose a sense of what psychology is (if we knew in the first place).
+1) We must at least strive for scientific methods because we need a rigorous discipline.
+If we abandon our search for unified methods, we’ll lose a sense of what psychology is (if we knew it in the first place).

-• We need to keep trying to develop scientific methods that are suitable to studying human behavior – it may be that the methods adopted by the natural sciences are not appropriate for us.
+2) We need to keep trying to develop scientific methods that are suitable for studying human behavior – it may be that the methods adopted by the natural sciences are not appropriate for us.